 Attend Three or Four Workshops: 10% discount

 NOTE: Auditors may apply to workshops up until the day before the workshop begins.
-Just note that housing will not be available.

 How to Apply